OMNIALowCode/omniadocs/docs/pages/omnia3/Modeler/omnia3_modeler_entities_UI.md

 To each category is possible to define the _name_ (used as the unique identifier), a _title_ and a _color_.
 Is also possible to set the category as inactive by default.

-In this sample, the categories of the element _calendar_ are setted:
+In this sample, the categories of the element _calendar_ are set:

 ```JavaScript
     this._metadata.elements.calendar.attributes.categories = [